mlatu-lang/mlatu/README.md

 ## Todo (unordered)

-- [ ] Create a compiler backend that generates Rust code
+- [ ] Create a compiler backend that generates WASM

 - [ ] Create a formatter that can format the common files